 I bought this nifty little baggie holder years ago, when I was making a lot of freezer meals!

-Place your desired amount of chicken into the bags (I generally put in 4 pieces, 1 per person), thighs taste yummy too, so don’t feel compelled to just use breasts alone, sometimes I combine the two.
+Place desired amount of chicken into the bags (I generally put in 4-6 large pieces, 1 per person), thighs taste yummy too, so don’t feel compelled to just use breasts alone, sometimes I combine the two.
 Call me crazy, I like to live on the wild side!

 Smush the air out from the bag and seal well.
 Don’t forget to mark your baggies so a couple months from now you don’t wonder what the mystery meat is!